 Don’t keep anything in your vehicles.
-Take out your gym bag, GPS unit, Laptop computers, and any other item that can be removed, out.
+Take out your gym bag, GPS, Laptop, and any other item that can be removed.
 By doing this you greatly decrease your chance of becoming a victim.

 DO NOT leave your purse in your shopping cart unattended and even when loading your groceries into your vehicle.
 When you get to your vehicle the first thing you should do is unlock the vehicle and put your purse inside.
 Lock your vehicle while you load your groceries into the trunk.
 It is important to remember to keep your keys with you.

 Create an illusion that you are home by using timers on several lights, radios, and/or TVs, making your residence appear occupied, even when it isn’t, will definitely deter criminals.

 Never leave a message on your phone telling people that you are away from home on a vacation, or that you’ll return in a few days or a week,… “so please leave a message”, etc. Very dangerous!

 Get to know your neighbors and the vehicles they drive.
 If you see a vehicle or a person who doesn’t belong on your street call the Police Department.

 Never leave clues that you are away on a trip.
 Have a trusted neighbor collect mail or put a vacation hold on your mail at the Post Office and stop the newspaper delivery while you are away.
 Try asking a neighbor to park their car or truck in your driveway or parking space to make it appear that you are home.
 (Post Office Vacation Hold can be done at http://www.usps.com/ or call 1-800-275-8777)